microsoft/vscode-docs/api/working-with-extensions/publishing-extension.md

 ---

-**Note:** Due to security concerns, `vsce` will not publish extensions which contain user-provided SVG images.
+**Note:** Due to security concerns, `vsce` will not publish extensions that contain user-provided SVG images.

 The publishing tool checks the following constraints: